 Hackmaster 4th edition

 The Killer Bunny is featured as a random encounter in this game.
-This creature is extremely dangerous doing 100 Damage every hit.
+This creature is extremely dangerous, doing 100 Damage every hit.
 The cute looking rabbit is known to cause a Total Party Kill.
-Any adventurer that has ever survived such random encounter will run for there lives whenever they unexpectedly encounter a cute bunny or be very cautious.
+Any adventurer that has ever survived such a random encounter will run for their lives or at least be very cautious whenever they unexpectedly encounter a cute bunny.

 Deadlands: The Weird West features jackalopes, which are evil and carnivorous versions of the infamous "rabbits with antlers" from Wild West folklore.
 They kill their prey by cursing them with bad luck, then stalking them until they suffer a fatal accident.
 It also has "Dusters", which resemble dust-covered, scrawny versions of small harmless mammals — squirrels, cats, rabbits, whatever — who can evaporate all water around themselves.
 But killing people by drying up all their water in the desert isn't enough for them.
 See, if a Duster can touch a living creature — like, say, a human — it can suck all the water out of that creature, mummifying them alive...